plan-systems/design-docs/PLAN-API-Documentation.md

     }
     ```
 - Importantly, each `plan.Block` instance is [self-describing](https://multiformats.io/) and can contain sub-blocks.
 Because each `plan.Block` can be accompanied by a label, codec descriptor, or any number of sub-blocks, it has the _simplicity and flexibility_ of JSON but the _efficiency and compactness_ of binary serialization.
 This means any hierarchy of information or content can be structured dynamically, and each element contains enough meta information for it to be safely analyzed and processed further.
 - Like other foundational data structures in PLAN, `plan.Block` is specified using [Protobufs](https://developers.google.com/protocol-buffers).
-This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, including C, C++, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
+This means boilerplate serialization and network handling code can be [trivially generated](https://github.com/plan-tools/plan-protobufs) for most major languages and environments, including C, C++, Haskell, Objective-C, Swift, C#, Go, Java, JavaScript, Python, and Ruby.
 Not bad!
     - Protobufs are faster, simpler, safer, more compact, and more efficient than JSON and XML.
     - A Protobuf struct ("message") can be composed of primitive data types or user-defined messages.
     - The fields of a Protobuf message are explicitly and strongly typed.